Diabetes Centre

 Multi-disciplinary Diabetes High Risk Foot Clinic

-You may be referred to this clinic if you have a complex diabetes foot problem such as an ulcer that is not getting better, a foot problem that keeps coming back or a foot problem known as Charcot’s neuropathy.
+You may be referred to this clinic if you have a complex diabetes foot problem such as a wound that is not getting better or a foot problem known as Charcot’s neuropathy.
 In this clinic you will be seen by a team of specialist doctors, allied health professional and specialist doctors in training.

 If you need to make an appointment please ask your local general practitioner (GP) for a referral letter explaining your medical history, list of any medicines you are taking and diabetes blood test results.